billbrod/foveated-metamers/README.md

 The following steps will walk you through downloading the fully-processed data and recreating the figures, read further on in this README for details:

 1. Clone this repo.
+    - Because we use git submodules, you'll also need to run the following two
+      lines:
+      ```sh
+      git submodule sync
+      git submodule update --init --recursive
+      ```
 2. Open `config.yml` and modify the `DATA_DIR` path to wherever you wish to download the data (see [config.yml](#config.yml) section for details on this file).